YSHebron/scl-bioinfo/README.md

 * Moved long-runner.sh and simple-trainer.py to personal backup.
 * Moved randomized yeast data to personal backup.
+* In preparation for further experiments on generalized clustering algorithms, we have made separate folders inside the `data/Results/` and `data/Analysis/` labeled by which clustering algorithm produced them.

 ## TODOs

+* Wrap up TODOs in initial Gantt Chart.
 * Filter integrated dataset before PC2P.
 * Apply negatome filtering.
 * Produce other pre- and post-processing steps for PC2P or the BSS family.